Signs of autism in adults

 Getting diagnosed can help you gain a different perspective on your childhood.
 It can also help those around you to understand and empathize more with your unique characteristics.

-Adults aren’t generally given the same treatments as children with ASD.
+Adults aren’t generally given the same support as children with ASD.
 Sometimes adults with ASD may be treated with cognitive, verbal, and applied behavioral therapy.
-More often, you’ll need to seek out specific treatments based on the challenges you’re experiencing (like anxiety, social isolation, relationship problems, or job difficulties).
+More often, you’ll need to seek out specific support based on the challenges you’re experiencing (like anxiety, social isolation, relationship problems, or job difficulties).

 Some possibilities include:

-- seeing a psychiatrist experienced in autism treatment for medical evaluation
+- seeing a psychiatrist experienced in autism for medical evaluation

 - consulting a social worker or psychologist for group and individual therapy